Bounce Rate in Google Analytics – Use it to Increase Traffic & Retention

 3. Wrong audience

-If your blog is serving beginner-level readers and users but you are receiving advanced level readers, it’s obvious to have a higher bounce rate and disappointed visitors.
+If your blog is serving beginner-level readers and users but you are receiving advanced-level readers, it’s obvious to have a higher bounce rate and disappointed visitors.
 Identify your target audience, figure out the best marketing channels and places to influence their stay and lower the bounce rate.

-4. Website and Blog Design and flow
+4. Design and flow

-Make sure your blogpost layout and structure is easy with proper H tags and short paragraphs to ease the readership.
+Make sure that your blogpost layout and structure is easy with proper H tags and short paragraphs to ease the readership.

 Focus on having only must-have elements on every page of your blog and website and keep clear navigation to help them move to next relevant page.